garis/Technicolor-FastGate-QoS/README.md

 ### txqueuelen

-You can change le TX queue lenght but it doesn't seem to be important.
+You can change the TX queue lenght but it doesn't seem to be important.
 In any case the commands are:
 * `ifconfig ptm0 txqueuelen 100`
 * `uci commit network`
 * `/etc/init.d/network restart`